Controlling the false discovery rate via knockoffs: Experiment on real data: HIV drug resistance

-\section{Experiment on Real Data: HIV Drug Resistance}
+Finally, recent work \cite {javanmard2013confidence,berk2012valid,van2013asymptotically,zhang2014confidence,voorman2014inference} extends the classical notions of confidence intervals and $p$-values into the high-dimensional setting ($p\gg n$); although the coefficients of the linear model are no longer identifiable in the classical sense, these works perform inference under various assumptions about the design and sparsity in the model.

-We apply the knockoff filter to the task of detecting mutations in the Human Immunodeficiency Virus Type 1 (HIV-1) that are associated with drug resistance.
-The data set, described and analyzed in \cite{rhee2006genotypic},\footnote{ Data available online at \url{http://hivdb.stanford.edu/pages/published_analysis/genophenoPNAS2006/}} consists of drug resistance measurements and genotype information from samples of HIV-1, with separate data sets for resistance to protease inhibitors (PIs), to nucleoside reverse transcriptase (RT) inhibitors (NRTIs), and to nonnucleoside RT inhibitors (NNRTIs).
-The data set sizes are:
+\section{Experiment on real data: HIV drug resistance}

-In each drug class, some samples are missing resistance measurements for some of the drugs, so for each drug's analysis, the sample size and the number of mutations present are slightly smaller than given in the table; we report the final $n$ and $p$ for each drug in \figsref{HIV_PI}, \figssref{HIV_NRTI}, and \figssref{HIV_NNRTI} on a case-by-case basis.
+We apply the knockoff filter to the task of detecting mutations in the Human Immunodeficiency Virus Type 1 (HIV-1) that are associated with drug resistance.\footnote{Data available online at \url {http://hivdb.stanford.edu/pages/published_analysis/genophenoPNAS2006/}.
+Code for reproducing the analysis and figures in this section is provided with the \textsc{knockoff\_matlab} package for \textsc{Matlab}, available at \url {http://web.stanford.edu/\textasciitilde candes/Knockoffs/package_matlab.html}.} The data set, described and analyzed in \cite{rhee2006genotypic}, consists of drug resistance measurements and genotype information from samples of HIV-1, with separate data sets for resistance to protease inhibitors (PIs), to nucleoside reverse transcriptase (RT) inhibitors (NRTIs) and to nonnucleoside RT inhibitors (NNRTIs).
+The data set sizes are as follows: {\fontsize{9}{11}\selectfont } In each drug class, some samples are missing resistance measurements for some of the drugs, so for each drug's analysis, the sample size and the number of mutations present are slightly smaller than given in the table; we report the final $n$ and $p$ for each drug in Figures \ref{fig:HIV_PI}, \ref{fig:HIV_NRTI} and \ref{fig:HIV_NNRTI} on a case-by-case basis.